Procuret/procuret-dotnet/readme.md

 3. `Decimal` InvoiceAmount - the amount the link attempts to transact
 4. `String` InvoiceIdentifier - the identifier of the invoice
 5. `String` InviteeEmail - the email address associated with the link
+6. `Currency` Denomination - the currency in which the link is denominated

 #### Methods